ZhgChg.Li

 development.cer

-The Certificate downloaded from Apple Developer is in .cer format, while we need it in .p12 format.
-You can double-click the downloaded .cer to install it in Keychain, then right-click the certificate in Keychain and select Export.
+The Certificate downloaded from Apple Developer is in .cer format, but we need the .p12 format.
+You can double-click the downloaded .cer file to install it into Keychain, then open Keychain, right-click the certificate, and choose Export.

-P12 key password: Enter a secure custom string (the example is a bad demonstration, using 123456)
+P12 Key Password: Enter a secure custom string (the example is a bad practice, using 123456)

-Now both files: cicd.p12 and cicd.mobileprovision are ready.
+Now two files are ready: cicd.p12 and cicd.mobileprovision

-Convert to BASE64 format string and store in Repo Secrets:
+Convert to BASE64 string and save to Repo Secrets:

 -

-Go to Repo → Settings → Secrets and variables → Actions → Add a Secret: BUILD_CERTIFICATE_BASE64 and paste the above content.
+Go to Repo → Settings → Secrets and variables → Actions → add a new Secret: BUILD_CERTIFICATE_BASE64 and paste the above content.

-- Go to Repo → Settings → Secrets and variables → Actions → Add a Secret: P12_PASSWORD with the password you set when exporting the P12 key.
+Go to Repo → Settings → Secrets and variables → Actions → add a new Secret: P12_PASSWORD with the password used when exporting the P12 key.

-- Go to Repo → Settings → Secrets and variables → Actions → Add a Secret: KEYCHAIN_PASSWORD: If it is a GitHub Hosted Runner, enter any arbitrary string.
-If it is a Self-hosted Runner, it should be the login password of the macOS Runner user.
+- Go to Repo → Settings → Secrets and variables → Actions → Add a new Secret: KEYCHAIN_PASSWORD: If using GitHub Hosted Runner, enter any random string.
+If using a Self-hosted Runner, this should be the macOS Runner user’s login password.

 Technical Details — App Store Connect API Key

-Fastlane packaging and deployment to the App Store, Testflight requires providing a .json key.
-Similarly, due to GitHub Actions Secrets being limited to storing strings and not files, we also need to convert the key content into a Base64 string.
-The GitHub Actions Step will then dynamically read it and write it to a TEMP file, providing the file path for Fastlane to reference.
+Fastlane packaging and deployment to App Store, Testflight require the mandatory .json key.
+Since GitHub Actions Secrets can only store strings, not files, we convert the key content into a Base64 string.
+Then, in a GitHub Actions step, we dynamically read and write it into a TEMP file and provide the file path for Fastlane to use.

 -----BEGIN PRIVATE KEY-----